AnthonyGress/Budget-Tracker/README.md

 ## Description

+Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.

-A full stack progressive web appp (PWA) that allows you to add, subtract, and save your budget/expenses both online and offline.
+This is a full stack progressive web appp (PWA) that allows you to add, subtract, and save your budget/expenses both online and offline.
 It also organizes the data using a graph which provides detailed information about your spending habits over time.

 This application's structure follows the Model-View-Controller paradigm.
 It uses **_MongoDB_** and **_Mongoose_** to connect to a NoSQL MongoDB database for the Models and **_Express.js_** for the Controllers.
-It also uses **_indexedDB_** for offline storage of data.
+It also uses **_indexedDB_** for temporary storage of data while offline.

+Offline Functionality:

+- Enter deposits offline

+- Enter expenses offline

+When brought back online:

+- Offline entries should be added to tracker.

 ## Table of Contents